lammpstutorials/lammpstutorials.github.io/README.md

 <img src="docs/figures/welcome.png" width="80%" /></a>

 This is the repository of the [LAMMPS Tutorials 2.0](https://lammpstutorials.github.io/) webpage.
-All LAMMPS input scripts and data files can be found in the [inputs](docs/inputs/) folder.
+All input scripts and data files can be found in the [inputs](docs/inputs/) folder.

 The previous version (1.0) of LAMMPS tutorial is still visible [here](https://lammpstutorials.github.io/lammpstutorials-version1.0/).